As part of a $1.9 trillion COVID relief package, many Americans are set to get a $1,400 stimulus payment.

-The IRS and the U.S. Treasury Department have taken a three-pronged approach to distribute the latest round of stimulus payments.
+The IRS has taken a three-pronged approach to distribute stimulus payments.
 If you’re eligible, you’ll be paid one of these three ways:

 - Direct deposit: If the IRS already has your payment information, the money may show up in your bank account.

 - Paper checks: You may receive a paper check mailed to you via the U.S. Postal Service.